 The method used to identify attribution models used in programs or in individual performance measures was an iterative process.
 This review was not intended to comprehensively include all existing attribution approaches currently in use.
-We were interested in identifying illustrative approaches that either attribute patients and/or assign responsibility at the geographic or population level, or models that attribute patients to multiple entities.
-We considered measurement reporting or value-based programs focused on higher levels of accountability, such as at the federal, individual state, Accountable Care Organization (ACO), or health plan level.
-First, the 2016 attribution report was reviewed and then an internet search was conducted to identify other programs/models.
+The Committee was interested in identifying illustrative approaches that either attribute patients and/or assign responsibility at the geographic or population level, or models that attribute patients to multiple entities.
+The Committee considered measurement reporting or value-based programs focused on higher levels of accountability, such as at the federal, individual state, Accountable Care Organization (ACO), or health plan level.
+First, the 2016 Attribution Report was reviewed; then an internet search was conducted to identify other programs/models.
 Internet search terms included the following: patient attribution; attribution healthcare measurement; multiple attribution healthcare measurement; medical attribution; geographic attribution; population attribution; and attribution emergency care.
-NQF's QPS was searched to identify select examples of measures specified at the population level of analysis and gather information related to their attribution approaches.
+NQF's QPS was searched to identify select examples of measures specified at the population level of analysis and to gather information related to their attribution approaches.